HESHAM-SA/UNIT-PROJECT-1/README.md

+Of course.
+It's a great idea to use a `requirements.txt` file to streamline the setup process for your project.
+I will update the `README.md` file to incorporate instructions for using it.

+Here is the revised `README.md` content.
+I've updated the "Getting Started" section to reflect the use of a `requirements.txt` file, making the installation process more efficient and standard.

+**Download updated README.md**

+---

 # School CLI Management System

 A robust and interactive Command-Line Interface (CLI) application for managing students and teachers, creating quizzes, and tracking student performance.
 Built with Python and enhanced with the `rich` library for a beautiful and intuitive terminal output.